(206) 546-4732 • 9000 Building (PUB), First Floor

-Lancer Hospitality provides food service on campus.
-Services include cafeteria dining, deli/espresso, catering services, and vending.
-The majority of these services are provided from the PUB location.
-Lancer strives to provide a variety of healthy dining options tailored to the diverse college community.
+Hospitality provides self-service vending on campus from the PUB location.
+Shoreline strives to provide a variety of healthy meal and snack options tailored to the diverse college community.
 Food service needs for persons with disabilities should be addressed to the college Americans with Disabilities Act compliance oﬃce, located in the Student Support Programs on the second floor of FOSS (5000 Building).

 (206) 546-5862 • 9000 Building (PUB), Room 9301

-Shoreline’s first residence hall, 7000 Campus Living, opened fall 2019.
-Located in the heart of campus, the new building features 68 units that house approximately 230 students in studios and 2 & 4 bedroom apartments.
-All units include full kitchens, high-speed internet, onsite laundry facilities, indoor/outdoor community space, and 24/7 staff support.
+Shoreline’s first residence hall, 7000 Campus Living, opened in fall 2019.
+Located at the front of campus, the new building features 68 units that house approximately 230 students in studios and 2 & 4 bedroom apartments.
+All units include full kitchens, bathrooms, high-speed internet, and basic utilities.
+The building features onsite laundry facilities, indoor/outdoor community space, and 24/7 staff support.
 9 & 12 month leases are available.
 For more information, visit the website or e-mail firstname.lastname@example.org.

 Student accident/health insurance (and/or other types of insurance) may be required in some programs.
 Students with F-1 visas must either obtain their own health insurance or purchase an insurance plan through Shoreline Community College.
 More information is available at the International Education Oﬃce in the 9000 (PUB) building.